Résumé

 LaTeX: Extensive experience typesetting a variety of works.
 Prefer to use

-to automate the generation of papers from code-generated data using only LaTeX.Mathematica: Certified by Wolfram Research.
+tikZ,pgfplots, andpgfplotstableto automate the generation of papers from code-generated data using only LaTeX.Mathematica: Certified by Wolfram Research.
 Extensive experience with symbolic manipulations, visualizations, creating dynamic user interfaces to codes, etc.

-Matlab: Extensive experience implementing numerical methods and visualizing results.
+MATLAB: Extensive experience implementing numerical methods and visualizing results.
 Developed “Problem Solving with Matlab” tutorial series.
 Some experience with computer vision packages.

 Trilinos: Panzer, Teuchos, Thyra, Phalanx, E/Tpetra, NOX, LOCA, Piro, Teko.